tylim88/Firelord/README.md

 Current Status: Beta

-Starting from 0.6.0, the library implemented all core functionalities, and it will slowly exit beta and become production-ready.
+Starting from 0.6.0, the library implemented all core functionalities, it will slowly exit beta and become production-ready.
 I will not add tests aggressively because I am exhausted, and to begin with, this thing is not easy(I don't know, maybe I am bad at typescript).

 However, one thing for sure, this is the only firestore wrapper that offer complete typing solutions, it is **virtually impossible** for you to make any typing mistake with this library; and it is also the easiest to setup.